flags up in the coastal cliff margins

 - Not Threatened

 To find Golden-flag is to walk the coastal cliffs and forest margins.
-Look for the clumps of golden-green leaves, the masses of white flowers, the bright orange seed capsules.
-It is a plant of the open places, an iris of the coast.
+Look for the clumps of golden-green leaves.
+The masses of white flowers.
+The bright orange seed capsules.
+It is a plant of the open places.
+An iris of the coast.

 The cliff is windy.
 The salt spray flies.
 The golden-flag does not care.
-It blooms anyway, white and gold against the grey rock.
+It blooms anyway.
+White and gold against the grey rock.

 No one told it to stop.
 So it keeps going.
+And that seems to be enough.